anonymgit/365daysOfCoding/README.md

 ## <span style="color:green"> How to Contribute? </span>

-To contribute in the challenge, fork and clone this repository and commit to a coding every day for a year.
+To contribute in the challenge, fork and clone, create your own branch with an appropriate name to this repository, and commit to a coding every day for a year.
 You can choose your own coding projects and coding langauge and goals.

 Some tips for staying motivated and successful during the problem include: